 I grew up in the small Midwestern town of Pekin, IL with my sister Traci and my Mom.

 I graduated from Bradley University where I was a member of the Bradley University Speech Team, the most successful competitive speech team in history.
 The BU Speech team has won 39 national championships making it the most successful collegiate team of any sport or activity in the nation.

 I studied acting in the graduate acting program at the University of Illinois.
 I still perform from time to time and thoroughly enjoy attending live theater.

 I have been married to the fetching Deidre Lhamon since 1988.
 We have two daughters, Taylor and Rachel.
 In my free time, I play tennis and the guitar and have developed a passion for fly fishing.
-I serve as an elder at my church, The Journey.

 My Top Posts

 If you are new to my site, you may want to start by reading my most popular posts first.
 Here they are ranked by the number of times they’ve been shared on social media:

 Thanks again for visiting my site!

 This site is not affiliated in any way with my employer.